Amazon set to open doors on AI-powered grocery store

-As the rest of us wait in checkout lines during our Sunday evening grocery shopping, folks in Seattle eagerly await tomorrow’s public opening of the first store to eliminate the need for cashiers.
-The much-anticipated Amazon Go grocery store will open its doors to the public on Monday, January 22nd.
-The AI-powered shop encountered several challenges along the way to completion which delayed its launch by almost a year.
-After working through the kinks and successfully testing the store’s technology among reviewers and employees, it seems as though Amazon is finally ready to serve the masses with its automated storefront.
+As the rest of us wait in checkout lines while stocking up on groceries for the week, folks in Seattle are eagerly gearing up for the launch of the first store to eliminate cashiers.
+The much-anticipated Amazon Go grocery store will open its doors to the public on Monday, having weathered challenges that delayed its launch by almost a year.
+After working through the kinks and successfully testing the store’s AI-driven technology with reviewers and employees, it seems Amazon is finally ready to open its automated storefront to the masses.

 How does it work?

 Before entering the Amazon Go store, a shopper must download the free Amazon app and link it to their Amazon shopping account.
-The app launched today and is available for iPhone and Android devices.
-Once a shopper has the app, they can use their mobile device to check-in using a QR code at the storefront before entering the sales floor.
+The app launched today and is available for iPhone and Android.
+Once a shopper has the app, they can use their mobile device to check in using a QR code at the storefront before entering the sales floor.
 Checking in using the app allows the store’s AI to track the items a shopper picks up.
-When their shopping is complete, a customer can simply walk out of the store and the total value of their purchases will be charged to their Amazon account.
+When their shopping is complete, a customer can simply walk out of the store, and the total value of their purchases will be charged to their Amazon account.

 Although the company has kept the inner workings of the sophisticated AI software under wraps, Amazon Go’s vice president of technology, Dilip Kumar, provided Fast Company with a general explanation of how it works.
-Kumar says, “You use machine learning and use computer vision in a way that makes this experience completely seamless.
+Kumar said, “You use machine learning and use computer vision in a way that makes this experience completely seamless.
 We have spent a lot of time figuring out how to make our algorithms and our sensors reliable, highly available, and very efficient so that you get things right and we’re very accurate.”

 Despite Amazon’s attempts to veil the presence of the store’s consumer-tracking AI, those who participated in the testing and reviewing processes say the ceiling full of black cameras offers a not-so-subtle reminder of the technology running behind the scenes.